-- 11.1.2 Considerations Prior to Disciplinary Action - a.
+11.1.2 Considerations Prior to Disciplinary Action

+- a.
 Verbal discussion may be the first step in resolving minor concerns with a bargaining unit member's performance or conduct prior to any steps of disciplinary actions. - b.
 If verbal discussion does not resolve the issue, the supervisor will incorporate verbal counseling as a management strategy to help the bargaining unit member understand expectations and be successful in their position.
 Verbal counseling is not disciplinary in nature and may be memorialized by the supervisor in writing or presented to the bargaining unit member as a written Letter of Expectations with a copy to United Academics.
 The parties agree and acknowledge that under just cause discipline, there are situations where verbal counseling would not be effective or prudent. - c.
 While the notification requirements of Article 11.2 must be met before a bargaining unit member is subjected to a disciplinary investigation, those requirements do not preclude the University from taking preliminary actions and due diligence to determine whether an investigation or research inquiry is warranted. - d.
-The above considerations are not disciplinary in nature but may be considered in future disciplinary actions.
-The timeline for retention of Letters of Expectations will be two (2) years. - e.
+The above considerations are not disciplinary in nature but may be considered in future disciplinary actions. - e.
 A disciplinary investigation must precede any disciplinary action. - 11.2 Disciplinary Investigation and Research Inquiry - 11.2.1 Disciplinary Investigation